duniter/cesium-plus-pod/src/site/markdown/install.md

 ### Using Cesium

-You should also be able to use your node in the [Cesium](https://git.duniter.org/clients/cesium-grp/cesium) application:
+You should also be able to use your Pod in the [Cesium](https://git.duniter.org/clients/cesium-grp/cesium) application:

- - in the Cesium+ extension settings, replace the data node address;
+ - In settings, enable to Cesium+ extension;
+ - Replace the Pod address (e.g. `localhost:9200`) ;
- - check if graph and profile avatar are display correctly.
+ - check if profile's avatar, grapĥ, etc. are displayed correctly.

 ### Request the ES node